Sara Jacobs: COVID-19

 Jacobs called the Trump administration's response to COVID-19 "horribly mishandled".
 She wants to hold businesses and individuals accountable for price gouging related to personal protective equipment and health care supplies during the pandemic.

+Reproductive data privacy

+On the one-year anniversary of the Dobbs v.
+Jackson Women's Health Organization decision, Jacobs wrote an op-ed for MSNBC.com calling for passage of the My Body, My Data Act, which would create a national standard to protect reproductive and sexual health data.